erikmannerfelt/glacier_lengths/README.md

 # Generate ~40 buffered lines around the glacier centerline
 old_buffered_lines = glacier_lengths.buffer_centerline(centerline.geometry, old_outline.geometry)
+# Cut the newly generated lines to the new_outline
 new_buffered_lines = glacier_lengths.cut_centerlines(old_buffered_centerlines, new_outline.geometry)

 # Measure the lengths of the old and new glacier centerlines.